ghc-proposals/ghc-proposals/proposals/0054-kind-signatures.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/54>`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/54>`_ and `amended at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/259>`_.
 .. sectnum::
    :start: 54
 .. contents::